 If it’s the arts that you’re interested in, Antelope Valley has a lot to offer.
-There’s the Museum of Art and History (or MOAH), which houses a collection of everything from modern Southern Californian art to ancient Egyptians artifacts.
+There’s the Museum of Art and History (or MOAH) in Lancaster, which houses a collection of everything from modern Southern Californian art to ancient Egyptians artifacts.
 Featured artists include Van Saake, La Monk, Lee, and Burgess.
 For the classical music fanatic, there is the Antelope Valley Symphony Orchestra.
 You can attend their concerts for your listening pleasure, or if you are so inclined, you can audition to perform with them.
 Finally, for the movie buff, you can head over to the BLVD Cinema.
-This movie theater plays all your favorite new movies while you relax in comfy seats like red love seat recliners.
-The multilevel Forge attached to the cinema has a ton of shopping.
-There’s so much to do in Antelope Valley!
+This movie theater plays all your favorite new movies, while you relax in comfy recliners.
+These indoor activities are great options during inclement weather.

-The Antelope Valley is also home to the only “musical road” in America and one of 3 in the world.
+The Antelope Valley is also home to the only musical road in America and one of 3 in the world.
 The musical road in Lancaster plays the William Tell Overture when driving at 55 mph.
 You may have seen it in a Honda Civic commercial or even on the popular BBC show Top Gear.
 This unique feature is definitely worth the road trip.

 If you continue west after passing the musical road, you will come across the beautiful Apollo Park where you can feed ducks and geese or jog around the beautiful track.
 Fun fact: Apollo Park was home to the Apollo 11 Command Module True-Size Replica for many years.

 Living in the Antelope Valley is such an amazing experience, from exploring a museum of art to connecting with nature.
-Even with so many people and so much space, the Antelope Valley still manages to have that small-town feel and always feels like home.
+Even with so many people and so much space, it still manages to have that small-town feel and always feels like home.
 And when you crave some big city action, it’s only a little over an hour’s drive to Los Angeles.
-Whether you’re looking for outdoor adventure, a day of shopping, or a place to call home, the Antelope Valley has what you’re looking for.
+Whether you’re seeking an outdoor adventure, a day of shopping, or a place to call home, the Antelope Valley has what you’re looking for.

 Do you or have you lived in the Antelope Valley?
 Are you moving to the Antelope Valley soon?
 Tell me all about why you love the Antelope Valley in the Comments section!